 We’ve emphasized the importance of a solid plan and here is why: lots of novice startups don’t allocate funds for promotion.
 And that’s where they make one of their biggest mistakes.

-Or even worse – they just don’t have any money for promotion after development.
+Or even worse, they don’t have any money for promotion after development.

 Why Startups are Left with No Marketing Budget?